panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 When imported in an ES module, the `module.exports` of the CommonJS module becomes the default import, and any `exports.<named-export>` becomes a named import.

 However, the `require()` function of the CommonJS format *cannot* import an ES module.
-Instead, you can use the async function `import()` inside a CommonJS to load an ES module:
+Instead, you can use the async function `import()` inside CommonJS to load an ES module:

 ```javascript{7}
 // CommonJS module